Tuition Per Credit Hour

 To REPRINT your 1098-T or view your form electronically, you must consent to do so.

-If you are 62 or older and live in-district, you may enroll in credit or adult education credit (AEC) courses at one-half the tuition rate.
-Class fees and the student activity, technology and construction/ infrastructure fees are additional.
+Senior Citizens 62 or Older – and live in district, you may enroll in credit or adult education (AEC) courses at one-half the tuition rate.
+Class fees and the student activity, technology and construction/infrastructure fees are additional.
 Call (708) 974-5715 for information.